 This is why it is so crucial that you define your target audience and do the research to find out what they are needing most as it pertains to your blog.
 So many Christian bloggers fail to build their list simply because they are offering things their readers don't need or want.

 You need to create something that can add value to their life and that they just can't wait to get their hands on.
-For me, my best optin has been my SEO Checklist.
-Since my target audience is Christian bloggers wanting to learn SEO and grow their blogs, this is definitely something they need and want.
+Something specifically for your audience that helps them as it relates to the purpose of your ministry.

-But for you, it could be a devotional tailored to your audience.
 It could be a handy checklist.
 It could be a 30-day Bible reading plan with printable Scripture memorization cards.
+It could be a printable prayer journal with prompts.
 It could be….
 It could be…

 It has to be for YOUR target audience!